Granting Permissions on a Native Mode Report Server

 Identify which users and groups require access to the report server, and at what level.
 Most users should be assigned to the Browser role or the Report Builder role.
 A smaller number of users should be assigned to the Publisher role.
 Very few users should be assigned to Content Manager.

-Use Report Manager to assign roles on the Home folder (this is the top-level folder of the report server folder hierarchy) for each user or group who requires access.
+Use the web portal to assign roles on the Home folder (this is the top-level folder of the report server folder hierarchy) for each user or group who requires access.

-At the site level, on the Site Settings page in Report Manager, create a system-level role assignment for each user and group using the predefined roles System User and System Administrator.
+At the site level, on the Site Settings page on the web portal, create a system-level role assignment for each user and group using the predefined roles System User and System Administrator.

 Create additional role assignments as needed for specific folders, reports, and other items.
 Avoid creating a large number of role assignments.
 If you create too many, it will be difficult to keep track of the different permission levels for each user.